 PAIMI Council Chair

 Ken Gourdin is the current Chair of the PAIMI Council.
 Supporting disadvantaged populations is very important to him.
 Ken is a strong proponent of psychosocial rehabilitation, i.e. the “Clubhouse Model.”
 Ken was a member of New Reflection House, Tooele’s psychosocial rehabilitation program, for nearly ten years.
-He has been a member of the State Rehabilitation Council (SRC) since 2012.
-Ken served previously on Valley Behavioral Health’s Board of Directors and the Disability Law Center’s PAIMI Council.
+He was a member of the State Rehabilitation Council (SRC) from 2012 to 2018.
+Ken also previously served on Valley Behavioral Health’s Board of Directors and the Disability Law Center’s PAIMI Council.
 Ken rejoined the Council in 2016, and served briefly as Vice Chair before becoming Chair of the Council.
 He is excited to continue to support the Disability Law Center in its mission of protecting the rights of disabled individuals, particularly those with behavioral health challenges.

 Property Manager, Caregiver and Advocate